NanoVHF/Meshtastic-DIY/PRJ/V_1/README.md

 # Meshtastic-DIY
-## First release for Meshtastic-DIY project: schematic + old firmware
+## Felease for Meshtastic-DIY project: schematic + firmware

 In the firmware version 1.2.50_V1.1, the button is reassigned to pin 2.
 Pin 5 - LED.
 Pin 15 - GPS.